bryantavares25/Course_machine_learning_to_bioinformatic/README.md

 		SelectPercentile removes all but a user-specified highest scoring percentage of features using common univariate statistical tests for each feature: false positive rate SelectFpr, false discovery rate SelectFdr, or family wise error SelectFwe.
 	# Ranking de importancia de features
 	Indução do modelo com as 4 melhores características > Indução do modelo com as 2 melhores características >
 	# Correlation Matrix with Heatmap
 	Correlation states how the features are related to each other or the target variable.
 Correlation can be positive (increase in one value of feature increases the value of the target variable) or negative (increase in one value of feature decreases the value of the target variable).
 Heatmap makes it easy to identify which features are most related to the target variable, we will plot heatmap of correlated features using the seaborn library.
+	# Recursive feature elimination
+	Given an external estimator that assigns weights to features (e.g., the coefficients of a linear model), the goal of recursive feature elimination (RFE) is to select features by recursively considering smaller and smaller sets of features.
+First, the estimator is trained on the initial set of features and the importance of each feature is obtained either through any specific attribute (such as coef_, feature_importances_) or callable.
+Then, the least important features are pruned from current set of features.
+That procedure is recursively repeated on the pruned set until the desired number of features to select is eventually reached.